russell-n/oldape/apetools/index.rst

-This is the older APE, that was meant to have been retired last year, but things came up so it is still in use.
+This is the older APE, that was meant to have been retired, but is still in use.
 It is in maintenance mode, but as things come up they might be added to help out with specific projects as needed.
+The repository is hosted on `github <https://github.com/russellnakamura/oldape>`_.

 Written Documentation